Celestial Systematics

 The Sign of the Mystic

 Pisces is the sign of transcendental insight and all-encompassing complexity, the essence of which is characterized first and foremost by attunement with transcendental planes of awareness.
 Although this sign is noted for a humble, placid disposition, its essential nature is anything but commonplace and is difficult to understand compared with the other eleven signs.
-Indeed, the person born under this complex influence often lives with a continuous sense of being misunderstood by others or mistaken for any of the other types at any given moment; after all, this essence is deep and encompasses the essences of all the other signs.
+Indeed, one born under this complex influence often lives with a continuous sense of being misunderstood by others or mistaken for any of the other types at any given moment; after all, this essence is deep and encompasses the essences of all the other signs.
 It may encompass multiple if not contradictory traits at once, shifting from one attunement to another, transcending dichotomies, and easily eluding all the convenient categories and labels of conventional thought.
 Consequently, it tends to be easy for the native of this essence to identify with and to understand compassionately those who are different from the conventional mainstream, with little if any shock or judgmental condemnation directed toward misguided souls who have lost their way.
-With often a deep interest in and understanding of mystical or transcendental subjects, and relatively little interest in mundane or commonplace matters, this person tends to think independently of commonly accustomed, cultural paradigms and to comprehend the nature of reality in extraordinary ways.
+With often a deep interest in and understanding of mystical or transcendental subjects, and relatively little interest in mundane or commonplace matters, the Piscean tends to think independently of commonly accustomed, cultural paradigms and to comprehend the nature of reality in extraordinary ways.

 The Piscean is uncommonly sensitive and finely tuned to subtle vibrations and tends to absorb the emotional climate of the surroundings.
-This sensitivity often takes the form of an uncanny perceptiveness and a pronounced intuitive sense of the subtleties of other people's personalities, as well as a marked creative or artistic tendency and an unshakeable, child-like outlook and sense of the magical.
-Accordingly, this person tends to be drawn to retreat from disagreeable scenes and to escape from the unpleasantness of the everyday world.
+This sensitivity often takes the form of an uncanny perceptiveness and a pronounced intuitive sense of the subtleties of others' personalities, as well as a marked creative or artistic tendency and an unshakeable, child-like outlook and sense of the magical.
+Accordingly, Pisces tends to be drawn to retreat from disagreeable scenes and to escape from the unpleasantness of the everyday world.
 Often there is considerable aversion to competition, callousness, tedious discipline, superficial communication, nagging criticism, bureaucratic impersonality, and many law-oriented practices.

 The Piscean tends to have a considerable need for privacy and may defend privacy to a degree that others may not understand.
-With generally a strong dislike of being a focus of attention or critical scrutiny, and with an aversion to any hint of snooping, prying, surveilling, interrogating, or otherwise compromising the sanctity of personal space, this person tends to be evasive and secretive about plans until after they have been carried out and frequently has a strong urge to be alone or to get away from others.
+With generally a strong dislike of being a focus of attention or critical scrutiny, and an aversion to any hint of snooping, prying, surveilling, interrogating, or otherwise compromising the sanctity of personal space, Pisces tends to be evasive and secretive about plans until after they have been carried out and frequently has a strong urge to be alone or to get away from others.
 Similarly, the Piscean tends to have a pronounced need for freedom in all forms, also to a degree that others may not understand.
-With a typically informal, casual demeanor and approach to all things, this person needs to remain unencumbered by formality or by physical or mental constraint, including restriction by commitments of a socially binding nature (e.g. marriage), or by conventional societal structures oriented around worldly values or narrowly defined roles.
-This person needs and demands complete freedom of personal expression, unhindered by any form of censorship, shallow etiquette, or narrow expectations of conformity, and is ready in turn to respect the individual rights and life-styles of others, with a pronounced attitude of live-and-let-live.
+With a typically informal, casual demeanor and approach to all things, Pisces needs to remain unencumbered by formality or by physical or mental constraint, including restriction by commitments of a socially binding nature (e.g. marriage), or by conventional societal structures oriented around worldly values or narrowly defined roles.
+The Piscean needs and demands complete freedom of expression, unhindered by any form of censorship, shallow etiquette, or narrow expectations of conformity, and is ready in turn to respect the individual rights and life-styles of others, with a pronounced attitude of live-and-let-live.

-The contents of the above summary were extracted solely from descriptions of the sign as put forth by renowned astrologers.
+The contents of the above summary were extracted solely from descriptions of the sign as put forth by astrologers.
 If they seem uncannily autobiographical as well, that is simply a reflection of astrology's inherent merit.
-This “oldest science” absolutely does not deserve its usual dismissive treatment as a pseudo-science, though of course its concepts can be abused.
+This "oldest science" does not deserve its usual dismissive treatment as a pseudo-science, though of course its concepts can be abused.
 The dominant traits of the other eleven sun signs as described in astrology texts are even easier to observe expressing themselves prominently in the personalities of those born under them, and the descriptions prove uncannily accurate more often than not, in this writer's observation.

 Through the Taurus vibration, the soul grows in the capacity to remain composed and steadfast in the face of provocation.